percona/portal-doc/docs/connect-pmm.md

 If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
 In this case, contact your account administrator, or create a new organization for your Percona Account.

 ## Connect PMM to Percona Platform
+To connect your PMM server to Percona Platform, generate a personal access token from Platform and paste it into PMM.
+#### Token validity
+For security reasons, access tokens expire after 30 minutes.
+Make sure to paste the code before that, or generate a new one if it expires.

-To connect your PMM instance to Percona Platform:
+To connect your PMM server to Percona Platform:

 1. Log in to PMM and go to **PMM > Settings > Percona Platform** tab to fill in the *Connect PMM to Percona Portal* form.